Sarah Helen Whitman: Later life

 Whitman's collection Hours of Life, and Other Poems was published in 1853.
 In 1860, eleven years after his death, she published a work in defense of Poe against his critics, aimed especially at Rufus Griswold, entitled Edgar Allan Poe and His Critics.
 A Baltimore newspaper said the book was a noble effort "but it does not wipe out the... dishonorable records in the biography of Dr. Griswold."
 The work likely inspired William Douglas O'Connor to write The Good Gray Poet, a similar defense of Walt Whitman, published in 1866.
-She corresponded with Poe's English biographer, John Henry Ingram, who added her letters from Poe and a daguerrotype portrait to the library of material he was assembling; Ingram's Poe collection is now held at the Alderman Library at the University of Virginia.
+She corresponded with Poe's English biographer, John Henry Ingram, who added her letters from Poe and a daguerreotype portrait to the library of material he was assembling; Ingram's Poe collection is now held at the Alderman Library at the University of Virginia.

 Sarah Helen Whitman died at the age of 75 on June 27, 1878 at the home of a friend at 133 Brown St (then 97 Bowen St.) in Providence, Rhode Island, and is buried in the North Burial Ground.
 In her will, she used the bulk of her estate to publish a volume of her own poetry and that of her sister.
 She also left money to the Providence Association for the Benefit of Colored Children and the Rhode Island Society for the Prevention of Cruelty to Animals.